pittcsc/pittcswiki/docs/writing-tips.md

-# Guide on Guides
+# Writing Tips for Guides

-A guide is any article we write that intends to help out another Pitt CS student.

 We consider a page that includes useful information to be a 'guide'.
 It can be short, like "How to become a TA", or it can be a series, like "Zero to Offer".

-Some guides are more structured, and deserve their own folder.
-Like, the `Zero to Offer` set.
+All of the guides are written with by students the intent to help out other Pitt CS students which means we aren't looking for writing similar to a formal thesis.
+Conveying information in a manner that feels somewhat personal while informative is the desired tone for most guides

 We write them in Markdown.

-To add a guide, open a PR, and create an appropiate markdown file in the `srcs/guides` folder.

 ## Guiding Principles